easyDiffraction/QmlVisualizationPlayground/Benchmarks/1D_LineSeries/README.md

 * **useOpenGL: true** significantly speeds up LineSeries with data added via **append** method.
 Performance  becomes comparable to the **XYPoint** method of adding data!
 * **useOpenGL: true** doesn't influences performance, when data are added via **XYPoint** method
-* performance is not influenced by the coordinates precision
+* performance is not influenced by the precision in coordinates